-- 1. Zoom Class Sessions.
-Class sessions will involve a combination of lectures and discussions in whole-class and smaller groups.
-Please log into the Zoom session at least five minutes prior to the start of each session. - 2.
+- 1. Class Sessions.
+Class sessions will involve a combination of lectures and discussions in whole-class and smaller groups. - 2.
 Required Reading.
-You will read selected chapters in Bruce Milne's Know the Truth (the main theology textbook); chapters in several books by Dallas Willard, who provides a richly insightful exposition of the best of the classical Christian tradition on spiritual formation in Christlikeness; a book by John Stott on same-sex relationships; and an article by Rachel Gilson, interviewing Preston Sprinkle on his book addressing conversations with individuals describing themselves as transgender, nonbinary, and so forth.
+You will read selected chapters in Bruce Milne's Know the Truth (the primary theology textbook); chapters in several books by Dallas Willard, who provides a richly insightful exposition of the best of the classical Christian tradition on spiritual formation in Christlikeness; a book by John Stott on same-sex relationships; and an article by Rachel Gilson, interviewing Preston Sprinkle on his book addressing conversations with individuals describing themselves as transgender, nonbinary, and so forth.
 Given the compressed time-frame of this course, it is crucial to complete the assigned reading prior to the first class session.
 See "Course Schedule and Assignments" for the order of the required readings with the correlated writing assignments.
 You will submit a Reading Report indicating how much of the Required Reading you completed.
-DUE: Friday, July 23, at 11:59 pm, Eastern (submit to Canvas). - 3.
+DUE: Friday, June 17, at 11:59 pm, Eastern (submit to Canvas). - 3.
 Course Study & Reflection Log.
 Please maintain a course log that includes the following elements: - A. Reading: Short Answers.
-Some readings have an assigned question correlated to the material, for which you will write a short answer (between 1-2 paragraphs).
+Some readings have an assigned question correlated to the material, for which you will write a short answer (1 or 2 paragraphs).
 Your response should synthesize what you read and reflect on its implications.
 See "Course Schedule and Assignments" for instructions on the specific question(s) to answer in conjunction with Reading. - B. Class Reflections: Daily Journal Entries.
 After each day adjourns, please write a short entry (100-150 words) reflecting on a significant insight, claim, issue, or the like that captured your attention.
 It may have been surprising, upsetting, a new connection drawn, or something you resonated with.
 Consider these prompts: What stood out as the most important thing that emerged in today's session?
 Why was it important?
 If you felt uncomfortable or found it challenging, why was this so?
 What is one way that your life and ministry might be impacted by what was discussed today?
 What needs more clarification, exploration, research, discussion, and prayer?
 In your final journal entry, discuss your biggest take-aways from the class.

-DUE: Friday, July 23, at 11:59 pm, Eastern (submit to Canvas).
+DUE: Friday, June 17, at 11:59 pm, Eastern (submit to Canvas).

-- 4. Final Essays.
-Write an essay on both topics (three or four pages, 12-point font, double-spaced).
-Note: On the Course Schedule, the essay is first listed with the date the topic is discussed in class.
-The essays are DUE one day after the in-class discussion. - Sexuality: Biblical and Theological Foundations DUE: Friday, July 16, 11:59 pm, Eastern (submit to Canvas).
+- 4. Course Essays.
+Write an essay for each topic below (three or four pages, 12-point font, double-spaced). - Sexuality: Biblical and Theological Foundations DUE: Monday, June 13, 11:59 pm, Eastern (submit to Canvas).